Roman graffiti: Pompeii

 Over 11,000 graffiti samples have been uncovered in the excavations of Pompeii.
 Archaeologists have been studying and recording graffiti in Pompeii since the 1800s.
 These documentations remain the best evidence of over 90 percent of recorded graffiti from the area, which has not survived the elements.
 Most of the graffiti archaeologists were able to uncover took the form of friendly messages and games that required Roman numerals.
 Many of these recorded graffiti were found in public areas such as stairwells and entrances.
 Due to the simple nature of the graffiti, many archaeologists were early to dismiss the importance of the wall writings as it concerned life in ancient Pompeii.
 However, this thought pattern changed with the discovery of the House of Maius Castricius.

 House of Maius Castricius

 This domestic residence shows that ancient graffiti was not limited to the public sphere, as graffiti is in modern day.
 This site, discovered in the 1960s, has benefited from preservation efforts, leaving the graffiti samples in their original context and remain legible.
 There is a unique feature of eleven graffiti containing multiple lines of poetry.
 For the most part, the poems are arranged vertically and respect the space of the others.
-This mix of original work and common phases are not a miscellaneous group because of the number and composition; instead, it appears that a conversation has formed.
+This mix of original work and common phrases is not a miscellaneous group because of the number and composition; instead, it appears that a conversation has formed.

 One passage on the staircase reads: